varunrapolu1612/week-1/README.md

 ### exercise 1

-In *apputil.py*, create a function `palindrome(word)` that receives a string and returns `True` or `False` depending on whether the word is a palindrome.
+In *apputil.py*, create a function `palindrome(word)` that receives a string and returns `True` or `False` depending on whether it is a palindrome.
 A palindrome is a word, phrase, or sequence that reads the same backward as forward.
 Examples of palindromes are `racecar` and `Nurses Run`.
 This function can be case *insensitive*, and it should ignore spaces and punctuation.

 - Take a look at the `.lower()` and `.replace(",")` methods on a string.
 - Think about how you can reverse a string